quicwg/base-drafts/draft-ietf-quic-transport.md

 limits are set in the transport parameters (see
 {{transport-parameter-definitions}}) and subsequently limits are advertised using MAX_STREAMS frames ({{frame-max-streams}}).
 Separate limits apply to unidirectional and bidirectional streams.

-When a MAX_STREAMS frame is received that permits more streams than can be expressed by the stream ID (i.e. greater than 2^60 - 1), the connection MUST be immediately closed with a connection error of type STREAM_LIMIT_ERROR (see {{immediate-close}}).
+If a max_streams transport parameter or MAX_STREAMS frame carries a value greater than 2^60, which implies a maximum stream ID that cannot be expressed, then the connection MUST be immediately closed with a connection error of type STREAM_LIMIT_ERROR (see {{immediate-close}}).

 Endpoints MUST NOT exceed the limit set by their peer.
 An endpoint that receives a STREAM frame with a stream ID exceeding the limit it has sent MUST